Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

 \subsection{Evaluation on the Proposed \gls{RAM}}

-In addition to the running example, we conduct experiments on two more synthetic 2D-datasets, as shown in Figure~\ref{fig_two_extra_datasets}.
+In addition to the running example, we conduct experiments on two more synthetic 2D-datasets, as shown in Fig. \ref{fig_two_extra_datasets}.
 They represent scenarios with relatively sparse and dense training data, respectively.
-Moreover, to gain insights on how to extend our RAM for high-dimensional datasets, we also conduct experiments on the popular MNIST and CIFAR10 datasets.
-Instead of implementing the steps in Section~\ref{sec_the_model}, we take solutions to tackle the scalability issues raised by ``the curse of dimensionality'', as articulated in Section \ref{sec_ram_gen_to_hd_ds}.
-Finally, all modelling details and results after applying our \gls{RAM} on those datasets are summarised in Table \ref{table_model_details}, where we compare the testing error, \gls{ACU} defined by Definition \ref{def_acu}, and our \gls{RAM} results (of the mean $\myExp[\lambda]$, variance $\myVar[\lambda]$ and a 97.5\% confidence upper bound $Ub_{97.5\%}$).
+Moreover, to gain insights on how to extend our RAM for high-dimensional datasets, we also conduct experiments on the popular MNIST and CIFAR10 datasets, as articulated in Section \ref{sec_ram_gen_to_hd_ds}.
+All modelling details and results after applying our \gls{RAM} on those datasets are summarised in Table \ref{table_model_details}, where we compare the testing error, \gls{ACU} defined by Definition \ref{def_acu}, and our \gls{RAM} results (of the mean $\myExp[\lambda]$, variance $\myVar[\lambda]$ and a 97.5\% confidence upper bound $Ub_{97.5\%}$).

 \begin{definition}[\gls{ACU}] Stemmed from the Definition \ref{eq_robust_def} and Remark \ref{remark_astutenss}, the unastuteness $\lambda_i$ of a region $c_i$ is consequently $1-R_{\network}(c_i, y_i)$ where $y_i$ is the ground truth label of $c_i$ (cf. Eqn.~\ref{eq_cell_rel_op}).
 Then we define the \gls{ACU} of the ML model as: